 Treat outer clothing, boots, tents, and sleeping bag liners with permethrin (or other pyrethroid) when traveling in a very high-risk area for ZIKV infection.
 Additionally, containers with stagnant water can serve as breeding sites for mosquitoes and should be removed from the proximity of human habitation whenever possible.
 See Insect Precautions.

 Pregnant women (in any trimester) or those trying to conceive should discuss specific travel recommendations with a travel health provider.
 The level of risk varies by country, and travel recommendations for pregnant women are tiered by risk level.

-Sexual transmission appears uncommon at present.
-For couples where one or both partners (symptomatic or asymptomatic) have returned from or reside in a Zika-risk area, practicing abstinence or safer sex (consistent male or female condom use, nonpenetrative sex, and a reduced number of sexual partners) is recommended for, at least, the duration of the pregnancy when the female partner is pregnant.
-Travelers with symptoms should ideally abstain from sex pending test results and seek expert advice if Zika virus infection is proven.
+Couples where 1 or both partners (symptomatic or asymptomatic) have returned from or reside in a ZIKV risk area should abstain from sex or observe safer-sex practices for at least the duration of the pregnancy when the female partner is pregnant.
+Travelers with symptoms should ideally abstain from sex pending test results and seek expert advice if ZIKV infection is proven.